solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 # `Anti-derivative`
-Looks like a fancy word, but it just means: Use the **Derivative function** describe the **original function**.
+Looks like a fancy word, but it just means: Use the **Derivative function** describe the **Original function**.

-Notice that, there might be multiple possible anti-derivatives.
+Notice that: There might be multiple possible anti-derivatives.

 ## The graphical relationship between a function & its derivative